"

 Installing Applications (Software)

-Application software can be purchased from a physical store or can be purchased online.
-When purchased from the store, you typically receive a box with directions and an installation CD.
-Installation this way is fairly user-friendly, you simply insert the CD and follow the installation wizard.
+Application software can be purchased from a physical store or online.
+When bought from the store, you typically receive a box with directions and an installation CD.
+Installation this way is relatively user-friendly.
+You insert the CD and follow the installation wizard.

-Currently, the most common way to get software is to download it from the Internet (purchased).
-When getting software directly off the Internet, whether it is open source or purchased software, the installation is similar.
+The most common way to get software is to download it from the Internet (purchased).
+The installation is similar when getting software directly off the Internet, whether it is open source or purchased software.
 Software is installed on your computer using the installer file, typically a .exe file on a PC or a .dmg file on a Mac.
-The installer file will be made available on the website and must first be downloaded to the computer.
-Once downloaded, the installer can be run and installs the application to the hard drive.
+The installer file will be available on the website and must first be downloaded to the computer.
+Once downloaded, the installer can run and install the application to the hard drive.

 The two applications types are: